JohnScience/rust-hackathon-2024-01-27/calgary-rust.md

 * To the [In The Know YYC](https://kettera.apps.ca-1a.mendixcloud.com/p/InTheKnowYYC).
 * Other platforms.

+## Task

+Automate and simplify the process of booking a room for an event.

+If possible, consider the following features:

+* Booking suggestions (book the room with a single click).
+* Multi-day booking (e.g. for a two-day hackathon).
+* Booking multiple nearby rooms (e.g. for a hackathon with multiple teams).
+* Event templates.

 ## Possibly useful technologies

 Most likely, we'll need a headless browser to automate the process of booking a room.
 You can consider using <https://github.com/rust-headless-chrome/rust-headless-chrome> or <https://github.com/jonhoo/fantoccini>.
 Going with `fantoccini` is preferrable because it's based on WebDriver protocol and can be used with other browsers.